oracle/bpftune/FEATURE_PLAN.md

 ### TCP buffer size tuner
- - tuner watches for tcp_expand_sndbuf() and checks if we approach tcp_wmem[2] max buffer size; if so increase buffer size to accommodate more data since app needs more space. (tested)
+ - tuner watches for tcp_expand_sndbuf() and checks if we approach tcp_wmem[2] max buffer size; if so increase buffer size to accommodate more data since app needs more space.
+Also watch for correlation between [wr]mem and smoothed round-trip time;
+   if we see these correlate, we are introducing latency so stop increasing buffer size (tested)
  - tuner watches for tcp_rcv_space_adjust() and if we approach tcp_rmem[2] increase buffer size to accommodate more space. (tested)
  - tuner watches for tcp memory pressure/exhaustion.
 For the former